 - The London Underground is extensive and easy to use once you get the hang of all those coloured lines on the map.
 Try to avoid travelling on the Tube (especially with your luggage) during rush hour – it will be squashy and your fellow commuters will not be pleased.

-- You will need an Oyster card to ride the Tube and London buses – buy yours at Tube stations for a £5 fee that you can have refunded when you leave.
-Alternatively, order a Visitor Oyster card to be sent to your home address before your trip – it’s capped so you can travel as much as you like in a single day and never be charged more than £6.50.
+- You will need an Oyster card to ride the Tube and London buses – buy yours at Tube stations for a £5 (about $9) fee that you can have refunded when you leave.
+Alternatively, order a Visitor Oyster card to be sent to your home address before your trip – it’s capped so you can travel as much as you like in a single day and never be charged more than £6.50 (about $12).

 - Australians do not need an international driver’s licence to take to the roads in the UK.